Mila Kunis Stuns In Tight Tank & Zero Makeup As Paparazzi Catches Crystal-Clear Shots

-Mila Kunis seems to be as much following her trademark as she is bucking the trend.
+Mila Kunis seems to be sticking by her trademark, while at the same time, bucking her trend.
 The Family Guy actress appears to have stuck to her no-makeup philosophies, but with her most recent coffee run being the third in the space of a few weeks, it looks like the star’s low-profile side has morphed into making this 36-year-old a bit of a regular on Los Angeles streets.

 Photos obtained by Daily Mail today showed the actress hitting up a caffeine joint with eldest child Wyatt.
 The 4-year-old’s face had been blurred – Mila and husband Ashton Kutcher are known for keeping their children out of the spotlight – but Mila herself could not have been photographed with more clarity.
 The television and movie star was looking breathtaking wearing zero makeup and a simple wardrobe – if these two aren’t Mila’s trademarks, fans likely don’t know what is.